jcvalladares/xtreamteam/README.md

 #### Our pipeline can be found on the Jenkins Instance:

 #### URL: [http://54.219.4.96:8081/](http://54.219.4.96:8081/)
 #### Login: team3
 #### Password: Xtreme123!

-#### Our production environment is not yet online, so imitate a production deployment we are re-running the .jar file.

-#### Additionally, we have the CD pipeline fully functioning locally.
-More details can be found at:
+#### For our production environment, we are Dockerizing the application to a new container.
+If the user indicates a deployment is needed (green), they deploy section will run along with an additional test.
+If the user does not indicate this (red), it will not run.

 ###### RUBRIC: Sprint Retrospective: Your team conducts a Sprint Retrospective.
 All team members participate in the sprint retrospective.
 As a team, you identify at least one helpful change to improve your effectiveness together.
 You make a concrete plan for making that change during the next sprint.
 (Provide evidence.
 1 point for each sentence in this rubric element.)